felix-b/atc/README.md

-# Welcome to virtual world of air traffic and control simulation<br/><small>[early development]</small>
+# Welcome to virtual world of air traffic and control simulation [early development]

 Our goal is to create the most comprehensive and most accurate ATC (air traffic control) simulation.
 We simulate both air traffic and the ATC units as two halves of a whole.
 The platform for user interaction is the [X-Plane flight simulator](https://www.x-plane.com/), where AT&C loads as a plugin and lets the user choose between 1st-person pilot or 1st-person controller experience.
 The project aims at adding both educational and entertainment value for X-Plane users.

 # How to use

-We provide the "bleeding edge" download which we automatically update with every addition or bugfix.
+We provide the ["bleeding edge" build](https://github.com/felix-b/atc/releases) for download, which we automatically update with every addition or bugfix.
 As the name suggests, it isn't thoroughly tested.

 ## We value early testing by potential users